Graph Neural Networks Inspired by Classical Iterative Algorithms: Proof of Technical Results

 And finally, if we reintroduce the non-trivial Jacobi preconditioner $\tilde{D}^{-1} = \left( \lambda D + I \right)^{-1} \neq I$, we need only redefine the bound from (\ref{eq:convex_bound1_supp}) as

 And because $\left( \tilde{D}^{(k+1)}\right)^2 \succeq I$, (\ref{eq:misc_inequality_supp}) still holds and the same conclusions follow through as before.
 The only major difference is that now

-leading to the exact preconditioned update rule from (21) once we adopt $\alpha = \tfrac{1}{\calL}$ and rearrange terms.
+which arises from the preconditioned update rule from (21).
+Then by applying the exact same process as above, we arrive at the conclusion $\Psi\left(Y^{(k+1)}\right) = \hat \Psi\left(Y^{(k+1)}\right) \leq \Psi\left(Y^{(k)}\right)$ as long as $\alpha$ satisfies the stated condition.
 And in fact, a larger step-size range is actually possible in this situation since the upper bound from (\ref{eq:convex_bound2_supp}) holds for smaller values of $\calL$ (note that all diagonal values of $\tilde{D}^{(k+1)}$ are greater than one). \myendofproof